 The day group helped me by being a place I could talk about it safely and without judgement, they believed me without question, listened when I wanted to talk and were nice to me when I was too upset.

-Very soon after that I felt I could help the organisers by facilitating an evening group with the help of Rachel, another survivor from the day group, since then I have had some other bad stuff happen so I have taken a back seat and Rachel has flourished as the group facilitator, which makes me proud.
+Very soon after that I felt I could help the organisers by facilitating an evening group with the help of Rachel, another survivor from the day group, since then I have had some other bad stuff happen so I have taken a back seat.
 I have not been made to feel guilty about taking a step down; they are there for me and only want what is best for me.
 It feels almost like the parent I never had.

 The perpetrator of my abuse is now in prison but that isn't the end, contrary to popular misconception.
 I still have to heal, I have had a bad year with one thing and another but the future looks bright and with the group I look forward with gusto.

 Through the group I have found the courage to go for therapy and we have had many discussions as to what experiences people have had with therapy.
 We have even had some therapists come to the group to explain what they do and how it helps.
 This has been invaluable as it would have cost a fortune trying all the various therapies out and you want to narrow the field before you jump in and spend money.
 We talk about all sorts of things, from what medication we are taking to how we are feeling and all those little things we all do to cope.
 Sharing other people's ideas helps because you don't feel so alone or different when you hear what others have to say.
 You can also pick up a few hints and tricks to get yourself out of bad behaviour.